 No true believers in scripture ever called themselves “christians,” because, during that era, the label was a term of shame—it was used ONLY by the world AGAINST believers.
 It meant “little messiahs,” and was a pejorative.
-Peter equated the label with being called a “murderer, thief, evildoer, or busybody” (1 Peter 4:15-16).
+Peter likened the label to being called a “murderer, thief, evildoer, or busybody” (1 Peter 4:15-16).

 It wasn’t until after all the New Testament apostles died, when christianity was invented, and ultimately codified in the fourth century, that people started embracing the epithet, which they gave a completely different meaning.
 By that time, it simply meant someone who was an adherent of christianity—and christianity is the name of the new religion that Constantine codified.

 The new religion called christianity abolished the Father’s traditions, because those early christians had their roots in paganism, and they hated the Jews bitterly.
 So, they couldn’t stand the notion of doing anything the Jews had been doing—and, what the Jews had been doing was honoring the Father’s traditions.